 - 1. CIVIC BUILDINGS: Civic buildings contain public or civic uses of special significance to residents, employees, or visitors.
 Civic buildings are used for the following purposes: community services, day care, education, government, places of worship, or social services.
 Civic buildings must be designed to physically express their community prominence. - i.
 Each PMI District that is 30 acres or larger must contain at least 0.5 acres devoted to Civic Building Lots, with at least one Civic Building Lot at least 10,000 square feet.
 Civic Building Lots are usually sited adjoining or surrounded by civic spaces or they provide a visual landmark by being placed at the axial termination of a street (see Civic Building Lot diagrams in Section 6.11.5.d).
 A certificate of occupancy must be obtained for a civic building on this lot within three years after the first building in the PMI District obtains a certificate of occupancy. - ii.
 In order to provide greater flexibility in building types and to allow more distinctive architectural expression, Civic Building Lots do not have mandatory frontage percentages or street yard standards. - 2.
-CIVIC SPACES IN PRESERVE TRANSECT ZONES: Civic spaces in Preserve transect zones may serve as project boundary buffers that are placed and maintained to provide a separation from adjoining land uses or they may be playgrounds, community gardens, stormwater management areas, or natural areas worthy of preservation.
-All land in Preserve transect zones must be designated as Civic Space Lots; this land does not qualify toward the 5% minimum civic space acreage in the Core, General, and Edge transect zones. - i.
+CIVIC SPACES IN PRESERVE TRANSECT ZONES: All land in Preserve transect zones must be designated as Civic Space Lots.
+Civic spaces in Preserve transect zones may serve as project boundary buffers that are placed and maintained to provide a separation from adjoining land uses or they may be playgrounds, community gardens, stormwater management areas, or natural areas worthy of preservation. - i.
 Project boundary buffers are not mandatory in PMI districts because the planning goal is integration with surrounding uses rather than separation.
-Where integration is not possible or is deemed inappropriate for a particular infill site by the Board of County Commissioners during the PMI approval process, the installation, maintenance, and use of project boundary buffers must meet the requirements of Section 7.3.8 and must be placed on land designated as the Preserve transect zone. ii.
-Where provided, above-ground stormwater management areas must be designated as the Preserve transect zone. - Natural areas worthy of preservation, including archaeological features, creeks, designated wetlands, and upland buffer conservation or preserve areas, should be designated as the Preserve transect zone. - (a) These areas are important public amenities whose edges should be easily accessible, for instance bordered by trails, neighborhood parks, streets, or commercial uses such as restaurants. - (b) Passive recreational activities are the only permitted uses within these areas, as provided in Sections 6.2.7.b.1.
-These areas must be maintained in accordance with management guidelines in the Comprehensive Plan and must be restricted by appropriate legal instrument as provided in Section 6.11.1.a.3.
+Where integration is not possible or is deemed inappropriate for a particular infill site by the Board of County Commissioners during the PMI approval process, the installation, maintenance, and use of project boundary buffers must meet the requirements of Section 7.3.8 and must be placed on land designated as the Preserve transect zone. - ii.
+Where provided, above-ground stormwater management areas should be designated as civic spaces in the Preserve transect zone. - iii.
+Natural areas worthy of preservation, including creeks, designated wetlands, and upland buffer conservation or preserve areas, should be designated as civic spaces in the Preserve transect zone. - (a) These areas are important public amenities whose edges should be easily accessible, for instance bordered by trails, neighborhood parks, streets, or commercial uses such as restaurants. - (b) Passive recreational activities are the only permitted uses within these areas, as provided in Sections 6.2.7.b.1.
+These areas must be maintained in accordance with management guidelines in the Comprehensive Plan.